-The man dangled his feet in pleasure, his imposing stature casting a vast shadow on the store lane.
+The man was dangling his feet in pleasure, his imposing stature casting a vast shadow on the store lane.
 The air seeped through his clothes, the soft fabric touching his mortal flesh.

-He observed the crowd ahead from the top shelf of the spacious sweets department.
+He was observing the crowd ahead from the top shelf of the spacious sweets department.
 The dark chocolate & creme pralines box was lying empty next to him.
 He touched it avidly, only to hear the plastic rustling under his fingertips.
 He sighed and extended his arm for another box.

-Few noisy people interrupted his action for a moment, and he stretched his neck.
+A few noisy people interrupted his action, and he stretched his neck, curious about the commotion.
 Somewhere in the back, a woman was scolding her three-year-old for whining.
-The sound of his watch alarm covered her reproaching words.
+Then, the sound of his watch alarm covered her reproaching words.

 His watch kept beeping, and the message followed on the screen.

-‘Margo Bayard - daughter of Clare and Albert Bayard; known address - Saint Paul Orphanage, 106 The Smithfields; age - 17 years old; time of death - 10:37 a.m.; place - Simson’s, Groom’s Alley, Wellington, sweets department; motive - chocked with a candy.’
+‘Margo Bayard - daughter of Clare and Albert Bayard; known address - Saint Paul Orphanage, 106 The Smithfields; age - 17 years old; time of death - 10:37 a.m.; place - Simson’s, Groom’s Alley, Wellington, sweets department; cause - chocked with candy.’

-His eyes bounced from his wristwatch to his brown praline in his right hand.
+His eyes bounced from his wristwatch to the brown praline in his right hand.
 Then, full of sorrow, he put it away; he had had enough for the day, anyway.